If you like thin and crispy chocolate chip cookies, these are for you. The recipe comes from Tate’s Bake Shop in Southampton, NY.

 Tate’s Bake Shop Chocolate Chip Cookies

-Recipe from Tate’s Bake Shop Cookbook by Kathleen King
+Recipe from Tate’s Bake Shop Cookbook by Kathleen King2 cups all-purpose flour

 1 teaspoon baking soda